Hwy 82

 Cause and the Role of Weather and Climate

-Cause: The fire was caused by a Mylar balloon that came into contact with a power line, resulting in an electrical arc that ignited the surrounding vegetation.
+Cause: The cause of the Hwy 82 Fire has been determined: a Mylar (foil) balloon made contact with a live power line, creating an electrical arc that ignited the combustible vegetation below.